 There is no cure for Parkinson's disease.
 Many patients are only mildly affected and need no treatment for several years after the initial diagnosis.
 When symptoms become more prominent or interfere with activities of daily living doctors usually prescribe levodopa (L-dopa), which helps replace the brain's dopamine.
 Sometimes doctors prescribe other drugs that affect dopamine levels in the brain.

 Usually, patients are given levodopa combined with carbidopa.
 Carbidopa delays the conversion of levodopa into dopamine until it reaches the brain.
 Nerve cells can use levodopa to make dopamine and replenish the brain's dwindling supply.
-Although levodopa helps at least three-quarters of Parkinsonian cases, not all symptoms respond equally to the drug.
+Although levodopa helps at least three-quarters of Parkinson patients, not all symptoms respond equally to the drug.
 Bradykinesia and rigidity respond best, while tremor may be only marginally reduced.
 Problems with balance and other symptoms may not be alleviated at all.
 Anticholinergics may help control tremor and rigidity.